 There's a group of tax breaks that are constantly scheduled to expire, but that keep getting extended by Congress for another year or two.
 These tax breaks are collectively referred to as "tax extenders."

-But so far, Congress hasn't passed legislation to renew the "tax extender" deductions and credits that expired at the end of 2021.
-Most of the expired tax breaks were for businesses, but the following expired tax breaks impacted individual taxpayers:
+However, Congress hasn't passed legislation to renew any of the other "tax extender" deductions and credits that expired at the end of 2021.
+Most of these expired tax breaks were for businesses, but the following tax breaks that expired last year impacted individual taxpayers:

 - Mortgage insurance premiums deduction;